 Child abduction is the unauthorised removal or retention of a minor from a parent or anyone with legal responsibility for the child.
 Child abduction can be committed by

+- parents or other family members;

-- by people known but not related to the victim (such as neighbours, friends and acquaintances); and - by strangers.
+- by people known but not related to the victim (such as neighbours, friends and acquaintances); and

+- by strangers.